Dancing with the Stars (American TV series) season 31: Couples

+This season featured sixteen celebrity contestants.
 On August 25, 2022, it was reported that Charli D'Amelio and her mother Heidi D'Amelio would be competing as celebrity participants.
-Soon after, Joseph Baena, Wayne Brady, Daniel Durant, Jordin Sparks, Gabby Windey, and Trevor Donovan were all reported to be celebrity participants.
+Soon after, Joseph Baena, Wayne Brady, Daniel Durant, Jordin Sparks, Gabby Windey, and Trevor Donovan were all reported as celebrity participants as well.
 Charli and Heidi D'Amelio were officially announced as part of the season's cast on September 7, with the full roster of celebrity participants and their partnerships officially revealed on Good Morning America the following day.
-With 16 couples participating, this season is tied with season nine for the largest cast in the show's history.
+With sixteen couples, this season was tied with season nine as having the largest cast in the show's history.

-A promo for the season released on August 18 features professional dancers Daniella Karagach, Pasha Pashkov, Artem Chigvintsev, Witney Carson, Brandon Armstrong, and Cheryl Burke.
-Britt Stewart, Peta Murgatroyd, Emma Slater, Koko Iwasaki, Val Chmerkovskiy, Alan Bersten, Gleb Savchenko, and Louis Van Amstel were later revealed to be the rest of the professional dancers for the season.
+A promo for the season released on August 18 featured professional dancers Daniella Karagach, Pasha Pashkov, Artem Chigvintsev, Witney Carson, Brandon Armstrong, and Cheryl Burke.
+Britt Stewart, Peta Murgatroyd, Emma Slater, Koko Iwasaki, Val Chmerkovskiy, Alan Bersten, Gleb Savchenko, and Louis van Amstel were later revealed to be the rest of the professional dancers for the season.
 Mark Ballas was announced as a pro on September 8.
-Sasha Farber was originally going to be in the troupe this season, but was later revealed to also be returning as a pro.
-Sharna Burgess was originally set to be a professional dancer, but on August 31, she announced she dropped out of the lineup.
-Jenna Johnson and Lindsay Arnold are both sitting the season out, due to Johnson expecting her first child and Arnold wanting to spend time with her family respectively.
-Murgatroyd returns to the pro lineup after taking the previous season off.
-Iwasaki, who was the runner-up on season 14 of So You Think You Can Dance and performed as part of the Dancing with the Stars Live! – 2022 Tour, joins the show as a first-time pro.
-Van Amstel and Ballas both return to the show after hiatuses.
+Sasha Farber was initially reported to be a troupe member this season, but was later revealed to also be returning as a pro.
+Three pro dancers from the previous season did not return, Jenna Johnson, Sharna Burgess, and Lindsay Arnold.
+Johnson was pregnant with her first child at the time, while Arnold wanted to spend time with her family.
+Iwasaki, who was the runner-up on season 14 of So You Think You Can Dance and performed as part of the Dancing with the Stars Live! – 2022 Tour, joined the show as a first-time pro.

-On September 26, 2022, it was announced that Daniella Karagach had tested positive for COVID-19 and would miss that night's performance.
+On September 26, 2022, it was announced that Daniella Karagach had COVID-19 and would miss that night's performance.
 Alexis Warr replaced her as Joseph Baena's dance partner for two weeks.
-On October 28, 2022, it was announced that Val Chmerkovskiy had tested positive for COVID-19 and would miss the October 31 episode.
-Alan Bersten took over for him as Gabby Windey's dance partner for the episode.
+On October 28, 2022, it was announced that Val Chmerkovskiy had COVID-19 and would miss the October 31 episode.
+Alan Bersten filled in for him as Gabby Windey's partner for the episode.

 On November 20, 2022, professional dancer Cheryl Burke announced her retirement from the show after 26 seasons.